DaviMedrade/ETS2Sync-Helper-4/README.md

 This is the repository for ETS2Sync helper 4.0 and newer.
 The program has been rewritten from scratch in C++, making it smaller and faster.

-This app synchronizes the job list on Euro Truck Simulator 2, in order to make it easier to organize a convoy on Multiplayer.
+This app synchronizes the job list on Euro Truck Simulator 2 or American Truck Simulator, in order to make it easier to organize a convoy on Multiplayer.

 As of now, the app is available only in English.
 Other languages might be (re-)added in the future.